pszemraj/vid2cleantxt/README.md

 1. The `transcribe.py` script uses `audio2text_functions.py` to convert video files to `.wav` format audio chunks of duration X\* seconds
 2. transcribe all X audio chunks through a pretrained `wav2vec2` model
-3. Write all results of the list into a text file, stores various runtime metrics into a separate text list, and deletes the `.wav` audio chunk directory after completed using them.
+3. Write all list results into a text file, store various runtime metrics into a separate text list, and delete the `.wav` audio chunk directory after using them.
-4. (Optional) create two new text files: one with all transcriptions appended, and one with all metadata appended.
+4. (Optional) create two new text files: one with all transcriptions appended and one with all metadata appended.
 5. FOR each transcription text file:
     - Passes the 'base' transcription text through a spell checker (_Neuspell_) and auto-correct spelling.
-Saves as new text file.
+Saves as a new text file.
-    - Uses _pySBD_ to infer sentence boundaries on the spell-corrected text and add periods in to delineate sentences.
-Saves as new file.
+    - Uses _pySBD_ to infer sentence boundaries on the spell-corrected text and add periods to delineate sentences.
+Saves as a new file.
-    - Runs basic keyword extraction (via _YAKE_) on spell-corrected file.
-All keywords per file are stored in one data frame for comparison, and exported to `.xlsx` format
+    - Runs essential keyword extraction (via _YAKE_) on spell-corrected file.
+All keywords per file are stored in one data frame for comparison and exported to the `.xlsx` format

 _\*\* (where X is some duration that does not overload your computer/runtime)_

-given `INPUT_DIRECTORY`:
+Given `INPUT_DIRECTORY`:

 - _final_ transcriptions in`.txt` will be in `INPUT_DIRECTORY/v2clntxt_transcriptions/results_SC_pipeline/`
 - metadata about transcription process will be in `INPUT_DIRECTORY/v2clntxt_transc_metadata`